-- EMPOWER women to be confident in their ideas and explore their possibilities
+- TRAIN minority and women entrepreneurs to be confident in their ideas and explore opportunities.

-As a follow on event from HER Summit, Simon Initiative will host Power HER Pitch on Friday, February 1.
-This interactive opportunity will help people find their voice and improve their pitch.
-This workshop will be led by Theresa Carrington of Ten by Three and is open to all WashU affiliates.
-Registration is open now but is limited to the first 50 people.
+As a follow on event from HER Summit, the Simon Initiative hosted Power HER Pitch on Friday, February 1, 2019.
+This interactive opportunity helped people find their voice and improve their pitch.
+This workshop was led by Theresa Carrington of Ten by Three.
+Read the recap »